logscape/collector/README.md

 **token** - The security token provided on Sign Up.

 **apps** - The apps is a list of apps to run when the service runner is started.
+See [apps.logscape.com](http://apps.logscape.com) for availabe integrations.

 ## Collector

-To execute the Service Runner in standalone mode execute ./start.sh or ./start.bat depending on your Operating System.
+To start the Logscape Collector  in standalone mode execute ./start.sh or ./start.bat depending on your Operating System.
+When you execute this process it will read in your services.json and execute the apps listed in the *apps* field using the security token specified by *token*.